The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 ##### Show quadrant lines?

 Toggle this option to show or hide dotted lines dividing the plot into quadrants.
-Each line is the average (mean) value of all schemes' results for that mitigator.
+Each line is the average (mean) value of all schemes' results for that TPMA.

 This is useful to see which schemes fall into each quadrant, such as high baseline and high reduction.